 If you have surface mold (and you need to verify it is indeed just surface mold and not mold that has come through the wall), you should scrub the area clean and dry the surface.
 Apply some bleach to the affected area and allow it to dry.
 Then, primer it using a product like Kilz to kill any residual mold that you may have missed or spores that were spread on the wall, but not killed.

 Get a Dehumidifier

 Getting a dehumidifier is a way to combat moisture and keep mold at bay once you’ve already had mold problems.
-They can be a little pricey initially, but the ongoing maintenance of them is inexpensive, and they are cheaper than running air conditioning all day long when it’s humid.
+They can be a little pricey initially, but the ongoing maintenance of them is inexpensive, and they are cheaper than running the air conditioning all day long when it’s humid.

-In fact, a dehumidifier plus a fan will keep the room cooler in the summer and the moisture level low without the cost of running a compressor and fan system.
+A dehumidifier plus a fan will keep the room cooler in the summer and the moisture level low without the cost of running a compressor and fan system.
 While not a direct replacement for air conditioning, a dehumidifier makes for great “room-to-room” dehumidifying, which is nice for areas like bathrooms, basements, and other rooms where moisture is a problem.